redo-quest/pelican-installer/README.md

 - for any other issues join VersionOne Development https://discord.gg/cwUDBSAVMk

 # Be sure to star this repository for more updates, fixes and open source projects <3
+# This script is inspired and partly forked from GermanDactyl by pavl21

 # Screenshots:
 <img width="545" alt="Screenshot1" src="https://github.com/v182/pelican-installer/assets/142740981/e0dae144-1438-4e5d-94aa-a6043ff7cbbb">